fierval/deep-reinforcement-learning/p1_navigation/Report.md

 # Navigation Project Report

-## The Task

 ## Introduction

-A Unity environment was trained to pick up yellow bananas and avoid blue ones.
+A [Unity ml-agents](https://github.com/Unity-Technologies/ml-agents) modifed environment was trained to pick up yellow bananas and avoid blue ones.

 A reward of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana.